debnathkundu/Project-IR/Baseline/Initial Attempts/readme.txt

 This was an trial on MIND dataset for our project.
+It used NRMSModel from Microsoft's Recommender's repository.

 However, it was not scalable.
-Hence we dropped the method.
+Hence we dropped the approach.